 The standard, compulsory excess on LV pet insurance is a reasonable £75, but policyholders can add a voluntary excess on top to lower their premium; older pets also have a 20% variable excess to pay on top of the fixed excess.

 Policies are missing a few sought-after features such as cover for euthanasia and cremation or burial expenses, however, and older pets aren't eligible for new Lifetime cover.
 If you want dental illness cover to protect against tooth decay or gum disease in your pet, you'll need to get one of LV's Lifetime policies.

 - EU Travel cover (no time limit on trip duration)

 - Holiday cancellation and unwell boarding cover available

 - Premium may increase according to claims history

-- Dental cover doesn't include disease/decay on Time Limited plans
+- Dental cover includes disease/decay only on Lifetime plans

 - Excess increases with age (through addition of 20% vet bill copay)